-In fact, when he made his start as a pitcher on April 26 of this year, Ohtani became first person to start as a MLB home run leader since Ruth (with 19 HR on June 13, 1921).
+In fact, when he made his start as a pitcher, Ohtani became first person to start as a MLB home run leader since Ruth (with 19 HR on June 13, 1921).

 “He’s a very dynamic hitter,” said Detroit Tigers’ manager A.J.
 Hinch after Ohtani belted two homers against his pitchers.
 “It’s must-see-TV type.
 You can feel the intensity in the crowd.
 He’s doing his thing.
 And he’s a very talented player.
 And he’s doing remarkable things on both sides of the ball at the highest level in the world.”

 Dual Threat on Display

 The list of “firsts” and eye-popping stats from Ohtani’s arrival is endless.
 A few highlights:

 - The first first player in 99 years to win two games and hit three homers in the first ten games of a season.